 Be it helping clients in the midst of a crisis, doing research, or applying the principles of psychology in non-clinical settings, if you are thinking about becoming a psychologist, you can specialize your career in areas that fit your personal preferences.

-Psychologists can choose to be academics (theoreticians and researchers), or practitioners, or combine the two.
+Psychologists can also choose to be academics (theoreticians and researchers), or practitioners, or combine the two.

 You can also focus on general psychology or any of the vast array of specialized subdisciplines.